 Call her a catalyst, a spark, an inspiration.
 Morgan Hartman doesn’t realize it, but her ability to smile through physical and cognitive challenges spurred her parents – Gordon and Maggie Hartman – to do things never before accomplished for individuals with special needs and their families.
-Morgan not only inspired the creation of a one-of-a-kind theme park but also a unique school and other initiatives benefitting the special-needs community.
+Morgan inspired not only the creation of a one-of-a-kind theme park but also other initiatives benefitting the special-needs community.

 The tipping point occurred in 2005 when Gordon observed Morgan wanting to play with other vacationing kids at a hotel swimming pool, but the kids were leery of Morgan and didn’t want to interact with her.
 Then and there, Gordon resolved to create opportunities and places where those with and without disabilities can come together not only for fun but also for a better understanding of one another.
 That led to the construction of Morgan’s Wonderland in an abandoned quarry in Northeast San Antonio.
 It’s apropos that the butterfly is the symbol of this unique theme park; soaring to one success after another is now commonplace.

 Since 2005, Maggie and Gordon Hartman and The Gordon Hartman Family Foundation have committed more than $50 million for the betterment of those with special needs.
 In 2007, he recognized the tremendous need for fully accessible outdoor recreational facilities, so he made another dream come true – the April 2010 grand opening of Morgan’s Wonderland.
 Two years later, global automotive giant Toyota, a leader in mobility solutions for drivers with disabilities, opted to become the presenting sponsor of Morgan’s Wonderland under a long-term philanthropic agreement with Gordon.

 Vision and Mission